The complete guide

 5. Match the job description's keywords

 Modern ATS weight keyword relevance when ranking candidates.
 Mirror 8-12 phrases from the job description across your summary, experience bullet points, and skills section.
-Don't keyword-stuff — Greenhouse and Workday penalize unnatural repetition.
+Don't keyword-stuff — modern parsers penalize unnatural repetition.
 Context matters.

 6. Save as a text-based PDF